 Every time some Muslim bombs, beheads, shoots, runs over, and otherwise terrorizes the likes of us in New York, Paris, London, Madrid, Boston, Barcelona, San Bernardino, or any other Western city, the Euro-American ruling class asks whether he acted in concert with international organizations.
 Decades ago, it asked about connections with states.
-It breathes a collective sigh of relief when, most of the time, it learns the terrorist had “self-radicalized,” mostly through the internet.
+It breathes a collective sigh of relief when, most of the time, it learns the terrorist had “self-radicalized,” mostly through the internet. align=”left” Part four of a special four-part series.
+Read part one, part two, and part three.

 Thinking of such terrorists as “idiots”—unorganized, capable only of small harm—gives a false sense of safety.
 Why?
 Contemporary Euro-American society protects terrorists from those upon whom they prey, and provides all they need to kill and multiply.
 Given such a paradisiacal environment, terrorists need neither genius nor organization to wreak havoc.
 The idiots are not the “self-radicalized” terrorists, but the ones who think that their lack of obvious connections to international organizations makes us, somehow, less endangered.